Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Alabama Crimson Tide (30-5) take on the No. 8 seed Maryland Terrapins (22-12) with a Sweet 16 berth in the South Region of the bracket on the line on Saturday at Legacy Arena at BJCC.
+The No. 1 seed Alabama Crimson Tide (30-5) will compete with the No. 8 seed Maryland Terrapins (22-12) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
+This matchup tips at 9:40 PM.

-In this article, you will see the spread and odds across multiple sportsbooks for the Alabama vs. Maryland matchup.

 Alabama vs. Maryland Game Info